 The Greater New Orleans Fair Housing Action Center was established in the summer of 1995 to eradicate housing discrimination throughout the greater New Orleans area.
 Since its inception, GNOFHAC has built an impressive record of advocating for the fair housing rights of New Orleans consumers through enforcement, education, and homeownership protection.
 In 2012 GNOFHAC expanded it’s services throughout Louisiana.

 ENFORCEMENT: GNOFHAC enforcement staff investigates complaints of discrimination and conducts regular audits of the greater New Orleans housing market in order to understand discriminatory trends and advocate against them.
 Since Katrina, GNOFHAC has produced three systemic audits of housing discrimination based on race, disability, and source of income.
 The organization regularly files enforcement actions against individuals and entities, including government entities, who have been caught discriminating.
 GNOFHAC has filed over 25 lawsuits in state and federal court and assisted complainants in filing over 175 administrative complaints.
 GNOFHAC has assisted in the recovery of over $1, 350,000 in monetary relief as a result of its enforcement actions.
 Since Katrina, GNOFHAC has also led the way in filing high-impact, innovative litigation to ensure that all former residents of New Orleans who want to return home are able to do so.
 For example, GNOFHAC’s multi-year litigation against St. Bernard Parish has yielded a consent decree and four contempt of court findings from a federal judge that have required Parish officials to rescind exclusionary ordinances and grant building permits to affordable housing developers.
 GNOFHAC’s lawsuit over the racially discriminatory Road Home program resulted in a $60 million settlement that will benefit several thousand homeowners.
 Homeowners in many African American neighborhoods whose awards were based on pre-storm value rather than cost of repair will be eligible for additional compensation and may be able to finally repair their houses with and return home.
-GNOFHAC has also led the way in holding local governments accountable to thier obligation to Affirmatively Further Fair Housing (AFFH).
+GNOFHAC has also led the way in holding local governments accountable to their obligation to Affirmatively Further Fair Housing (AFFH).

 EDUCATION: GNOFHAC education and outreach staff teach over a thousand people every year about their fair housing rights and obligations through first time homebuyer classes, the annual Fit For a King conference, and talks with students, neighborhood associations, local officials, housing providers, and volunteers.
 In addition, the organization has pursued an aggressive advocacy agenda based on the findings of fair housing investigations and larger rebuilding justice issues in the wake of Gulf Coast disasters.
 GNOFHAC Executive Director James Perry has testified before Congress eight times about fair housing and Gulf Coast reconstruction and other GNOFHAC staff regularly testify before local and state government bodies.
 The Center has conducted numerous statewide and local media campaigns to inform consumers and housing professionals of their fair housing rights and responsibilities.
 In Fall 2010, GNOFHAC published